This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Spiced Jam: Add a pinch of cinnamon, nutmeg, or cloves for a warm, seasonal flavor.
+Warm Spices: Stir in a pinch of cinnamon, nutmeg, or cloves while the fruit cooks for a warm, seasonal flavor.

-- Citrus Zest Jam: Stir in a teaspoon of lemon or orange zest for a bright, citrusy finish.
+Citrus Zest: Stir in a teaspoon of lemon or orange zest near the end of cooking for a brighter flavor.

 How To Make Refrigerator Jam

-These step-by-step instructions show how to make blueberry refrigerator jam, but the same method works with strawberries too.
+These step-by-step instructions show how to make blueberry refrigerator jam, and the same method works for strawberry refrigerator jam too.
+You can also watch how it’s made in the video below.

-- Cook the Fruit: Add the blueberries (or strawberries) and sugar to a medium saucepan.
-Cook over medium heat until the mixture begins to simmer.
-Gently mash the fruit with a potato masher or the back of a fork.
+- Cook the fruit: Add the blueberries or strawberries and sugar to a 1-quart saucepan.
+Cook over medium heat until the fruit starts to simmer, then mash it with a potato masher or the back of a fork to break it down.

-- Stir the Mixture: Once it starts to boil, stir continuously to help the sugar dissolve and the fruit break down.
+- Stir as it boils: Once the mixture comes to a boil, stir continuously so the sugar dissolves and the fruit softens evenly.

 Expert Tips